Rheum palmatum: Folk medicine

-Rheum tanguticum, R. rhabarbarum and R. officinale and a few others, are all harvested for their roots, which are used as a herbal medicine.
-This became one of the most prominent items traded along the Silk Road.
+Rheum tanguticum, Rheum palmatum, R. rhabarbarum and R. officinale and a few others, are all harvested for their roots, which are used as a herbal medicine.
+Rheum palmatum (or dahuang) is an important crop that has been used in traditional Chinese medicine for over 2,000 years.

+The dried roots of Chinese rhubarb became one of the most prominent items traded along the Silk Road.
 Imported roots of various rhubarb species were widely used in Europe for hundreds of years before the identity of the plant was eventually discovered.
 Some of the common names associated with Rheum palmatum – "Russian rhubarb", "Turkey rhubarb", and "Indian rhubarb" – are directly affiliated with the trade routes for rhubarb from China.

 The root is known for its purported purging effects and suppressing fever.
 In ancient China, rhubarb root was taken to try to cure stomach ailments and as a "cathartic" (an agent used to relieve constipation), and used as a poultice for "fevers and edema" (swelling caused by fluid retention in the body tissues).
 It was given its Latin name by Carolus Linnaeus in the year 1759 and first grown in Britain around 1762.

 The first International Symposium on Rhubarb was held in China in 1990.
 Its objective was to verify the scientific data and treatment of Chinese Rhubarb used by Chinese pharmacopoeias.